aparnanaik13/Data-Analysis-Dashboard/README.md

 -Represent the distribution of assets under management across stakeholders: Bar or treemap visualizations display how assets are distributed among stakeholders.

 ## 2. Key Performance Indicators (KPIs):
+•	Display the total premium collected: KPI card summarizing the total amount of premiums collected.
+•	Show the average age of stakeholders: KPI card presenting the average stakeholder age.